Amit5197/90DaysOfDevOps/2026/day-52/day-52-namespaces-deployments.md

 ![image](images/cleanup.png)

 **Verify:** Are all your resources gone?
-- Yes all resource gone
+- Yes, all resources gone

+---

 **What namespaces are and why you would use them**
 - Namespaces are like folders in Kubernetes that separate resources inside one cluster